 Additionally, alumni gifts and University sources have provided limited funding to assist graduate students who are working toward their degree while in residence at the Station.

 The Station is pleased to offer the Project CLEAR (Community and Lakes Environmental Awareness and Research) Fund Fellowship.
-CLEAR began as a a student-led project conducted from 1977-81 at the Biological Station.
+CLEAR began as a student-led project conducted from 1977-81 at the Biological Station.
 Its members have funded this fellowship.
+CLEAR Fellows have two roles and commitments:

-- enroll concurrently in 1 summer session field class at UMBS (tuition support provided).
+• Enroll concurrently in 1 summer session field class at UMBS (tuition support provided).
+This summer session runs from June 22 - August 17, 2019.

-SUPPORT: This fellowship provides tuition support, room, board, research fees and supplies at UMBS.
-The Tip of the Mitt Watershed Council is participating with UMBS to help fellows find and engage appropriate communities.
+Support: This fellowship provides tuition support, room, board, research fees, and supplies at UMBS.

 Student Research Funding Application Process